Crimea Germans: History

 All of these early colonies were located in the Yayla-mountains of Crimea and were mostly Swabian wine-farmers.
 However over time only Sudak produced quality wine and the other settlements soon turned to agriculture.
 The second generation didn't have enough land and soon young men started buying land from the Russian aristocracy and creating new ("daughter") colonies.

 Later Mennonites began to move from Ukraine into Crimea.

-Details are vague but during the 19th century a "German hospital" and dispensary arose in the Simferopol suburb of Nowyj gorod (called Neustadt or new city—now this is "Киевский район" of Simferopol).
+Details are vague but during the 19th century a "German hospital" and dispensary arose in the Simferopol suburb of Nowyj gorod (called Neustadt or new city—now this is Kyivskyi District of Simferopol).